swells/notes/README.md

 #### Service consumption errors

 Consumption errors are raised during api service invocations and are realized via the `ApiException` class.
-They will extend the HTTP `4xx` and `5xx` errors to provide additional information about the request such as: I/O, headers, request, and response payloads.
+The intention will be to extend the HTTP `4xx` and `5xx` errors and provide additional information about the request such as: I/O, headers, request, and response payloads.

 ```python